 Race is not a biological, anthropological or genetic distinction.

+“Sexual orientation” means a demographic designation that describes how a person characterizes their emotional and sexual attraction to others.

+“Gender identity” means a demographic designation that describes a person’s inner sense of being a girl/woman/female, boy/man/male, something else, or having no gender.
+Gender is not a biological, anthropological or genetic distinction.

+“Gender modality” means a demographic designation that describes the extent to which a person’s gender identity corresponds to their sex assigned at birth.

+“LGBTQIA2S+” means people who are lesbian, gay, bisexual, transgender or gender expansive, queer or questioning, intersex, asexual, two-spirit, and other terms that may be used for people with a sexual or gender minority identity.

-(10) “REALD” means race, ethnicity, preferred spoken and written language, English proficiency, interpreter needs and disability.
+“REALD” means race, ethnicity, preferred spoken and written language, English proficiency, interpreter needs and disability.

+“SOGI” means sexual orientation, gender identity and gender modality.

-“Requestor” means an individual or entity that is required under these rules, required by contract, or otherwise required by law to collect REALD information in accordance with these rules, and includes but is not limited to the Authority, the Department, contractors and subcontractors of the Authority or the Department, and health care providers as that term is defined in Oregon Laws 2020, 1st Special Session, Chapter 12, Sections 40-41.
+“Requestor” means an individual or entity that is required under these rules, required by contract, or otherwise required by law to collect REALD and SOGI information in accordance with these rules, and includes but is not limited to OHA, ODHS, , contractors and subcontractors of OHA or ODHS, and health care providers as that term is defined in Oregon Laws 2020, 1st Special Session, Chapter 12, Sections 40-41.

 “Subcontractor” means a person or governmental entity who has a legal agreement with a contractor as that is defined in this rule, to provide goods or services.

+“Individual” or “Patient” means a person interacting with OHA or ODHS whose demographic information is being collected by the requestor.

+“Caregiver” means a person who is legally responsible for the care of the Individual.

 Statutory/Other Authority: ORS 413.161 & ORS 413.042

 Statutes/Other Implemented: ORS 413.161